Aceinna/docs_openrtk/tutorial/CAN_DBC/CAN_DBC_CAN_Messages.rst

 Users can keep the implemented messages as is, modify them, or add new messages.

-The CAN DBC Example Application does not currently support reception of DBC messages.
+The CAN DBC Example Application does not currently support reception of Get or Set messages.
 It only sends data packets at a rate that is controlled internally.

 .. note::